 - Three recommendations using the PhORCAS standard form

-Completed applications are reviewed, and competitive applicants are invited to attend an on-site, full-day interview in January or February.
+All residency programs at University of Utah Hospitals and Clinics use the Pharmacy Online Residency Centralized Application Service (PhORCAS).
+No paper applications will be accepted.
+Completed applications in PhORCAS are reviewed, and competitive applicants are invited to attend an on-site, full-day interview in January or February.
 The program participates in the Resident Matching Program of ASHP.

 Pharmacy residents are classified as full-time, benefited employees of the University of Utah.
 They are paid a competitive salary and also receive a benefits package that includes health, dental and life insurance, and various staff discounts.
 Residents are afforded travel benefits to attend the ASHP Midyear Clinical Meeting each December and the Western States Residents or equivalent Conference held in the spring.

 PGY-2 Pharmacy Residency in Internal Medicine Program Director